 Dan does the only thing he can do and becomes a human shield.
 He wraps around Christy, guarding every precious part of her body as if she were a child.
-The blows meant for her fell upon him.
+The blows meant for her fall upon him.
 A Messianic type of salvation.

 “Stop it!” he screams at the attackers, “Stop it!
 Please don’t!”